XiangmingKA/academic-kickstart4/content/project/A RenderMan API/index.md

 +++

 # Overview
-Based on gate-level circuit design, we implemented a 32 bits CPU in Verilog.
-It contains the main parts of a fully functional pipelined CPU.
-Then we embedded deep pipeline into the ALU. <br>
+Based on the RenderMan rendering API Standard by Pixar.
+It contains the main parts of a fully functional RenderMan API.
+The rendering pipeline is based on the REYES structure. <br>
-We ran 100 8-point
-FFT algorithm on it, And tested the project on FPGA (We used Basys, which is specifically designed for Vivado Design Suite).
-It is proved to be efficient and reliable. <br>
+I independently accomplish it under the guidance of Prof. Pradeep Sen <br>

 The main work for the project is as follows: <br>
-1. The eight-staged pipelined CPU design and implementation, including the control part as well as data path. <br>
+1. Read the . <br>
 2. High efficiency assembly language of FFT. <br>
 3. Hazard detection and the test of FFT on the simulated CPU.